dingaaling/citi-map/README.md

 1. Clone or fork the Citi-Map repository.
 2. Run `yarn install` to download the required packages
 3. Run `yarn start` to launch the app
-4. Click each image to raise to log an instance of that category.
-This should increment the count below that object and display its location on the map.
+4. Click each icon to raise the count of that category.
+This increments the number below that object and display its location on the map.
 5. Click the `Download CSV` button to download your session data.

 ## How to Customize the App
 1. Upload your images to the `src/images/` folder.
 Name them in a format like `icon1.png`, `icon2.png`, etc. starting your numbering from 1 and up to 4.
-Note: for best results, use square sized images (e.g. 80 x 80)
+Note: for best results, use square sized images (e.g. 100 x 100)
 2. [WIP] We're still working on a simple way to customize the number of icons you can have.
 At the moment, the only way is to change the code in JS.
+For now, you may checkout the branch corresponding with the number of icons you would like.
+The main branch supports 3 icons.

 ## Hosting the App on Firebase

 The app may be hosted on any platform of your choice.
 Here is an example of how to host the app and database using Firebase.
 To follow these steps you need a google account and the firebase CLI installed on your computer (Follow [these instructions](https://firebase.google.com/docs/cli#install-cli-mac-linux) to install firebase cli tools)

-1. Run `yarn add firebase` to install firebase
-2. Create the project on the Firebase console following Step 1 in this [documentation](https://firebase.google.com/docs/web/setup#create-firebase-project-and-app).
+1. Create the project on the Firebase console following Step 1 in this [documentation](https://firebase.google.com/docs/web/setup#create-firebase-project-and-app).
-3. Go to the Project Settings page in your Firebase console and select the `</>` option to add a web app
+2. Go to the Project Settings page in your Firebase console and select the `</>` option to add a web app
 <img width="250" alt="Screen Shot 2022-03-06 at 8 10 29 PM" src="https://user-images.githubusercontent.com/5104098/156940765-a4869b01-ab1e-4810-8760-1afbfdb6c5eb.png">
-4. Follow the instructions to add Firebase to your web app
+3. Follow the instructions to add Firebase to your web app
 <img width="250" alt="Screen Shot 2022-03-06 at 8 10 04 PM" src="https://user-images.githubusercontent.com/5104098/156940778-824cbdde-f2e2-4a9b-b04f-f943539a1235.png">

 - Note: make sure to use `yarn add` instead of `npm install` for installation

-6. Run `yarn add firebase` on the command line
+4. Run `yarn add firebase` on the command line
-7. Set up the firebase command line tools following this [documentation] (https://firebase.google.com/docs/cli#install-cli-mac-linux)
+5. Set up the firebase command line tools following this [documentation] (https://firebase.google.com/docs/cli#install-cli-mac-linux)
-8. Select the `Database` and `Hosting options for Firebase CLI features
+6. Select the `Hosting options for Firebase CLI features

-9. Select `Use an existing project` and connect to the project you created in step 1.
+- Select `Use an existing project` and connect to the project you created in step 1.
-10. Choose `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
+- Choose `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
-11. Add Real-time Database using us-central1
-12. Use `build` as your public directory
+- Use `build` as your public directory
-13. Yes, configure as a single-page app
+- Yes, configure as a single-page app

-14. Run `yarn build` to compile the project and prepare for deployment
+7. Run `yarn build` to compile the project and prepare for deployment
-15. Run `firebase deploy` to deploy the app
+8. Run `firebase deploy` to deploy the app

 ## Connecting the App with a database

 ### Using a firebase realtime database

-1. Make sure you have a valid project in your Firebase console.
+1. First, make sure you have the project in your Firebase console.
 If not please refer to Hosting the App on Firebase section of this page
 2. Create a new file `config.js` in the `/src` folder of the app
 3. Copy the config information provided on your Project settings page in the `/src/config.js` file.
 Here's an example of the content of the file with some random values: